The Cemeteries of Grafton

 Grafton has a total of six cemeteries.
 All were established by gifts of private land or by vote and purchase by the town.
 Only the Village Cemetery is close to the present-day town center; the others are farther afield, reflecting early settlement patterns and the difficulty settlers had in reaching a centralized burial site.
 There are no church cemeteries in Grafton; the town’s cemeteries have always been a responsibility of civil office.

-Follow the links for a comprehensive list, or the direct link to each individual cemetery; there is also a link for the list of all military names and locations.
-The updating of cemetery records is an ongoing project.
+Follow the links for a comprehensive list, or the direct link to each individual cemetery; there is also a link to Grafton’s Veterans information.
+The updating of all cemetery and veterans records is an ongoing project.
 For information not posted here, contact us or the Grafton Town Hall.

 Village Cemetery